Your free business.com+ membership unlocks exclusive tech deals and advisor support

 If you want to share the module with your contractors but don’t want them to build any new houses or remove any houses without your permission, you should allow them only the Get-* functions and Set-* functions.
 Similarly, you can use PowerShell to manage user profiles and control users’ permissions.

-But because you want your contractors to be able to tell what neighborhood they’ll be working in, you allow them to see the value of $Neighborhood in their PowerShell console.
+You can control which functions users can access by using the Export-ModuleMember cmdlet at the end of your .psm1 file.
+This lets you explicitly define which commands are exposed while keeping the rest of your module private.
+But because you want your contractors to be able to tell what neighborhood they’re working in, you allow them to see the value of $Neighborhood in their PowerShell console.

 Bottom LineBottom line